FaiOnayq/Accident-Eye/README.md

-# Real-Time Road Accident Detection System
+# Accident-Eye: Real-Time Road Accident Detection System Using Surveillance cameras.

-This repository contains the implementation of a **real-time road accident detection system** using surveillance cameras.
+This repository contains the implementation of a **Accident-Eye**.
 The system is based on four different models: **YOLO, CNN**, and two hybrid approaches (**YOLO-XGBoost** and **CNN-XGBoost**).
 The project aims to enhance road safety by automating accident detection and severity classification.

 ## 📋 Table of Contents